 There are several things we are taking part in.
 Please remember to complete your SUMDOG Challenge (1000 questions)

-Here is another link for an interesting project for the London Maths week.
+How have you found yesterday's project for the London Maths week.

 Click on the link below to continue listening.
 Try to listen to 2 chapters each day.